 Conducted by Associate Professor Chris Anderson, the study shows that a 1-point increase in a hotel’s 100-point ReviewPro Global Review Index™ (GRI) leads up to a 0.89% increase in price (ADR), a 0.54% increase in occupancy, and a 1.42% increase in Revenue per Available Room (RevPAR).
-The study verifies that the impact is across all distribution channels: online and off.
+The study verifies that the impact is across all distribution channels: both online and offline.

 “What was remarkable about the study is that positive online reputation doesn’t merely provide higher pricing power for online sales,” said Anderson.
 “It is correlated to higher group booking rates and corporate negotiated rates in addition to reservations made over the phone.

 The findings are based on analysis of more than 31,000 monthly observations over 2 ½ years on midscale, upscale, and luxury hotels in 11 major metropolitan markets in the North America and Europe: London, Milan, Rome, Madrid, Berlin, Prague, Chicago, Los Angeles, New York, San Francisco, and Miami.